kiranmv002/js-from-zero/README.md

 | day 11 | local storage                    | ✅ done |
 ---

-day 10 done. first real project built from scratch 🔥
+day 11 done. localStorage is how websites remember you 💪